 How Do Hurricane Deductibles Work?

-In Texas, just like in Florida, the state allows insurance companies to apply hurricane deductibles onto homeowner’s policies.
-Every state’s insurance department will have its own regulations that insurance companies must follow.
+In Florida, the state allows insurance companies to apply hurricane deductibles to homeowners’ policies.
 In some coastal areas with high wind risk, insurers may require hurricane deductibles higher than a standard of 5 percent.
 Some states let policyholders choose higher hurricane deductibles to reduce their premiums.
 Whether a hurricane deductible applies to a claim depends on the specific benchmark picked by your home insurance company or state insurance department.

-If you think you have coverage on your home for hurricane risks, pull out a copy of your policy or call your insurance company to find out.
-Once you’re looking at your policy, do an internet search on anything you’re not clear about.
-It’s better to understand your coverage now before you are in a possible emergency situation later.
+If you think you have coverage on your home for hurricane risks, look at a copy of your policy or call your insurance company to find out.
+You can also contact Dolman Law Group to help you review your policy.

 What’s the difference between wind and hurricane coverage in Florida?